Looking for the best things to do in Isla Mujeres? We got you covered.

-The focal point is the Mayan temple built to honor Ixchel, but there are other points of interest as well.
+The focal point is the area is the Mayan Godess Ixchel, but there are other points of interest as well.
 On the path to the temple, you’ll walk through an outdoor modern art exhibition by Mexican and international artists.

 And at the endpoint of the park, you can take the winding path down the cliffside to access the beach.
 Plus, keep an eye out for the iguana statue and actual iguanas as well!

 While the waters of Isla Mujeres are beautiful, it’s nothing compared to the wonders hidden beneath them.